vmsaif/q-learning-in-ai-and-game-development/A3/ML/README.md

 - Then it updates the q value in the hashmap.
 - Then it returns the best speed so far.

+Note: I have user System.out.println() to print the q values(optimized speed) in the console.
+You can see the values in the console while running the game.
+However, It won't be visible in the jar file.

 ## How to Compile and Run

 - Navigate to the root directory of the project in your terminal.